New Customers Save 20% On First Purchase With Code: OGSWITCH20 or Shop Our B2G1 Free Special Offer! | Shop Now

 Distance catches most golfers’ attention and is integral to the game.

 The long-distance “formula” is high ball speed, low back spin (with limited side spin) and high launch angle.
-Golf ball designers all work to provide the highest speed allowed by the USGA and over the past 20 + years, golf balls have gotten very fast!
-Next is spin control.
-There are so many golf balls on the market due to spin control.
+Golf ball designers all work to provide the highest speed allowed by the USGA.
+Over the past 20 + years, golf balls have gotten very fast!
+Let’s focus on spin control – there are so many golf balls on the market due to spin control.

 The ball’s compression, construction (core sizes and layer thicknesses), and material choices determine a golf ball’s spin profile.
 Golfers need to find the golf ball designed to maximize the performance of their inherent swing conditions.
-The launch angle is impacted by golf ball construction and material choices and similar to the spin profile, golfers need to be aware of maximizing their launch through their golf ball selection.”
+The launch angle is impacted by golf ball construction and material choices.
+Similar to the spin profile, golfers need to be aware of maximizing their launch through their golf ball selection.”

 Golf Ball Control